balain/fingerprinter-rs/README.md

 Take fingerprints (xxhash) of files in specified folder, recursively.

+Currently, takes static snapshots of the specified folder.

+For live monitoring, use the [Notify](https://docs.rs/notify/latest/notify/) create.

 ## Quick Start

 Clone the repo, build the binary, and run it using all defaults.
 The current folder will be scanned and the output report will be shown on screen: